data-umbrella/data-umbrella.github.io/_posts/2025-07-11-esther-zenodo.md

 Now that we've discussed a bit about why and what, I want to go into how do I actually use Zenodo.
 And for that, I'll show this on Zenodo itself as well in a bit.
 But you do need to make an account which they made very easily.
 You can sign up with an existing GitHub account with Orkits, or you can also sign up with an email so you have some options.
 I would personally really recommend that if you don't haven't yet and you're researcher set up an ORCID ID, because this is a persistent identifier for you as a researcher.
 And it makes logging into a lot of scholarly system platforms, etc, a lot easier for you.
 So it's not just making your research outputs more findable for yourself, but also very much improving your life in terms of accessing all of these systems.
 So I'll sign in using ORCID in a bit.
 But do sign up yourself for an ORxxxID if you haven't done so yet.
 All right.
 Then I'll show you how to create a new item.
 So I'm going to stop sharing my presentation and hopefully still sharing my screen.
 Let's see.
 Can I see that?
 I think I'll just re-share, just to be sure that you actually see my browser.

 So this is the homepage of Zenodo.
 So here you see, again, this block about why should you use Zenodo.
 So that's the exact same information.
 I just copy-pasted that in my presentation.
 And here you can see recent uploads.
 So if I click on this, I've never clicked on this before, but apparently this is something about Brazilian flora.
 So this is a dataset I assume about flora, which is very exciting.
 We won't look into that too much, but this is actually already a very nice example about how you can actually version these different versions of this research data, actually.
 You see this is version number seven already.
 So they've been working on this for quite some time, I assume.
 And you can actually browse in between all of these versions, which is very nice.
 And then Zenodo will also let you know, like, hey, there's a newer version of this record available, but you can still access all of the previous versions as well.
 So here's the older dataset.
 I can go back in time.
 They named it exactly the same.
 You can see all of the versions that will take you to a different page.
 But if I scroll down, let's see, when did they start the project?
 2014 August.
 Very nice.
 And so you can download each of these versions.
 If you press the download button, sometimes there's also previews, then you can see that a little bit more.
-But this is how

-a record looks like once you've published it on Zenodo.
-And you can see that you can also see how

-many times people viewed it or how many times people downloaded it.
-So it's quite a nice way

-to keep track of what it is that is happening to your research outputs.
-Esther, in the views and
+But this is how a record looks like once you've published it on Zenodo.
+And you can see that you can also see how many times people viewed it or how many times people downloaded it.
+So it's quite a nice way to keep track of what it is that is happening to your research outputs.

+**Reshama:**
-downloads, what's under show more details?
+Esther, in the views and downloads, what's under show more details?

+**Esther:**
 Let's go there.
-A little bit more detail about this

-version, apparently, which is very cool that you can distinguish if the views are for this particular

-version or whether it's accumulated.
+A little bit more detail about this version, apparently, which is very cool that you can distinguish if the views are for this particular version or whether it's accumulated.
 Very cool.
 We can also maybe press this one.
-So here they

-explain a little bit more about what they actually track.
+So here they explain a little bit more about what they actually track.
 I'll skip that for now.
-I think it's just

-indeed a unique view, visiting person or a robot.
-But yeah, it doesn't work to reload the page

-hundreds of times of your own research objects and then see what happens.
-So for example,

-if I refresh now, then that doesn't mean that the views go up.
-So it's a little bit more robust

-than just me refreshing the page a hundred times.
+I think it's just indeed a unique view, visiting person or a robot.
+But yeah, it doesn't work to reload the page hundreds of times of your own research objects and then see what happens.
+So for example, if I refresh now, then that doesn't mean that the views go up.
+So it's a little bit more robust than just me refreshing the page a hundred times.
 Yeah.
 All right.
-So this is how it looks on
+So this is how it looks on Zenodo.

-Sunnodo.
 And right.
 Let me log in first.
 So log in is here.
-And if this is your first time sign up,

-this is the sign up page as mentioned.
-So you can see that I use both an email of the data

-stewards at TU Delft where I no longer work, unfortunately.
+And if this is your first time sign up, this is the sign up page as mentioned.
+So you can see that I use both an email of the data stewards at TU Delft where I no longer work, unfortunately.
 So I shouldn't access that.
-Instead,

-I will use the orchids.
+Instead, I will use the ORxxID's.
 So this is how the sign up page looks like.
-Because I already signed up,

-I'm going to go back to Sunnodo and use the login button instead.
-And so here you see,

-again, very similarly, I can sign in with orchids, GitHub, or an email address.
-But I'll use the

-orchids since I'm no longer a data steward at Delft.
-So here you see my orchids.
-So that's a

-number string.
-And I'll use that to sign into orchids.
-And then I'm signed in to Sunnodo.
-And

-you can see my username here or my email address.
-And in order to make a new upload, I'm pressing

-this plus sign.
+Because I already signed up, I'm going to go back to Zenodo and use the login button instead.
+And so here you see, again, very similarly, I can sign in with ORCIDs, GitHub, or an email address.
+But I'll use the ORCIDs's since I'm no longer a data steward at Delft.
+So here you see my ORCIDs.
+So that's a number string.
+And I'll use that to sign into ORCIDs.
+And then I'm signed in to Zenodo.
+And you can see my username here or my email address.
+And in order to make a new upload, I'm pressing this plus sign.
 I'm selecting new uploads.
 And then if it's both, you see this interface.
-And

-what you see here is that you can drag and drop files or use the computer or the, how do you say
+And what you see here is that you can drag and drop files or use the computer or the, how do you say that?

-that?
 Not sure.
 You browse in your computer to get to the file.
-So it's quite easy to get a file
+So it's quite easy to get a file onto Zenodo.

-onto Sunnodo.
 And they start with some basic information.
-And what you'll notice is that

-some of these basic information questions have red asterisks behind them.
-And that means that

-these fields are mandatory.
-So if you try to publish something on Sunnodo while not filling

-out these fields, Sunnodo will let you know, like, hey, this is a mandatory field, you should fill
+And what you'll notice is that some of these basic information questions have red asterisks behind them.
+And that means that these fields are mandatory.
+So if you try to publish something on Zenodo while not filling out these fields, Zenodo will let you know, like, hey, this is a mandatory field, you should fill

 this in.
 And here you can see the question, digital object identifier, do you already have